Summary

 - periodic breathing during wakefulness

-- abnormal heart rhythm or the presence of third or fourth heart sounds
+- signs of volume overload, abnormal heart rhythm or the presence of third or fourth heart sounds

 - focal abnormality on neurologic exam